 Two new articles published by CPSF members

-Daniel Muzio and James Faulconbridge publish "The Global Professional Service Firm: 'One Firm' Models versus (Italian) Distant Institutionalized Practices." in Organization Studies
+Daniel Muzio and James Faulconbridge publish "The Global Professional Service Firm: 'One Firm' Models versus (Italian) Distant Institutionalised Practices." in Organisation Studies

-Jo Silvester and colleagues publish "Politician personality, Machiavellianism and political skill as predictors of performance ratings in political roles" in Journal of Occupational & Organizational Psychology
+Jo Silvester and colleagues publish "Politician personality, Machiavellianism and political skill as predictors of performance ratings in political roles" in Journal of Occupational & Organisational Psychology

 New CPSF Working Paper Published

 "Leading autonomous followers: Indirect, overt, and covert leadership practices in professional service firms" by Laura Empson and Johan Alvehus

 Oxford Handbook of Professional Service Firms Colloquium at Cass

 In September many of the world's leading PSF scholars gathered at Cass for a colloquium on the forthcoming Oxford Handbook of Professional Service Firms.
 The event was followed by a Paper Development Masterclass for Early Career Researchers working in this field

 Laura Empson is Financial Times Professor of the Week